rizac/gfzreport/gfzreport/templates/network/sphinx/report.rst

 ..
 FIELD LIST (BEFORE THE TITLE)
 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-Field lists are two-column table-like structures resembling database records in the form :name: value (note the space before value).
+Field lists are two-column table-like structures resembling database records.
+Each Field in a field list is in the form :name: value (note the space before value).
 E.g.:

    :Date: 2001-08-16
    :Version: 1

-   Fields in a Field list placed before the title, as the ones listed below, act as sort of document metadata, as they will never be rendered in any document.
+   In Sphinx, fields placed before the title, as the ones listed below, will never be rendered in any document (developer note: they cannot have comments before or after -Sphinx bug? - and no markup - i.e., plain text only - in their value) and act as metadata.
-   We exploit this by using these field list to render specific portions of the latex document only.
-   (Note that they can NOT have comments before or after - Sphinx bug? - and must have values in plain text only, as markup in there will not be recognized.
-However, in this program newlines will be rendered).
+   In this program, they define text variables which will be rendered in specific places of the document.
+The user has not to care about "where", just fill the relative values.
-   Here below a description of these fields:
+   First a description of these fields:

    - doi (LIBRARY OR AUTHOR OR GIPP/GEOFON INPUT): the DOI of this report
    - doiDataset (LIBRARY INPUT): the DOI of the report dataset, if any